NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

 .. _stereo-default-covariance:

 Error propagation (used in triangulation)
 -----------------------------------------

-For context, see :numref:`dg_cov`.

 compute-point-cloud-covariances
-    Propagate the covariances of satellite positions and orientations to the triangulated point cloud.
-Applicable only to Maxar (DigitalGlobe) sensors.
-This option implies
+    Propagate the covariances from the input cameras to the triangulated point cloud.
+See :numref:`error_propagation`.
+This option implies ``--dg-use-csm`` for Maxar (DigitalGlobe) linescan cameras.

-    ``--dg-use-csm``.
-No velocity aberration or atmospheric refraction correction gets applied.
+horizontal-variances <*double double* (default = 0.0 0.0)>
+    If positive, propagate these left and right camera horizontal ground plane variances through triangulation.
+To be used with ``--compute-point-cloud-covariances``.

 position-covariance-factor <double (default: 1.0)>
     Multiply the satellite position covariances by this number before propagating them to the triangulated point cloud.
+Applicable only to Maxar(DigitalGlobe) linescan cameras.

 orientation-covariance-factor <double (default: 1.0)>
     Multiply the satellite quaternion covariances by this number before propagating them to the triangulated point cloud.
+    Applicable only to Maxar(DigitalGlobe) linescan cameras.

 Bathymetry correction options
 -----------------------------